 Bipan Rai

-Managing Director, Head of ETF & Structured Solutions Strategy
+Managing Director, Head of ETF & Alternatives Strategy

 Bipan Rai joined BMO Global Asset Management in 2024 and currently serves as Head of ETF Strategy, delivering strategic research for the ETF and Structured Solutions team.
 He is highly regarded for his macroeconomic insights as well as his knowledge of market structure for various asset classes.
 His focus is on fundamental macro research and the implications for the ETF market place, including economic, monetary and fiscal policy analysis alongside developments in funding and liquidity.
 Prior to joining BMO GAM, Bipan spent 13 years as a top-ranked strategist at a large Canadian dealer.
 He has won several awards for his research from various publications (Greenwich Survey, Bloomberg) and is a regular contributor to global business media outlets (BNN/Bloomberg, CNBC, WSJ).
 He holds an MBA from the Schulich School of Business at York University and a Bachelor of Engineering degree (Aerospace Engineering) from Toronto Metropolitan University.